bparch/bp-todo-core/README.md

 ## Deployment to OpenShift

--   Each push to GIT repo will trigger an auto-build of the image on DuckerHub.
+-   Each push to GIT repo will trigger an auto-build of the image on DockerHub.
 -   Goto Openshift project console, then Applications > Deployments > bp-todo-core > Deploy.
 This will build and serve latest image.

-## Installation Locally
+## Install Locally

 Follow these steps to install this app:
 -   Clone this repo from GIT